zweimach/ghc/docs/users_guide/debugging.rst

     prevent them from clogging up your standard output by passing :ghc-flag:`-ddump-to-file`.
 Some of the most useful ones are:

+    .. ghc-flag:: -ddump-to-file

+        Causes the output from all of the flags listed below to be dumped to a file.
+The file name depends upon the output produced; for instance, output from :ghc-flag:`-ddump-simpl` will end up in :file:`{module}.dump-simpl`.

     .. ghc-flag:: -ddump-parsed

         Dump parser output